Migration Guide

 Whitespace is normalized

-- Indentation is replaced with river-aligned formatting
+- Original indentation is replaced with river-aligned formatting

 - Blank lines inside statements are removed